 - 1 tbsp Miridian's almond butter

-- 1 tsp honey use Manuka honey if you have it to make it extra healthy
+- 1 tsp honey (use Manuka honey if you want to make it extra healthy)

 - 1 tsp baobab fruit powder